-Located in south-western Europe, Portugal has a 1,793 km border to the west with the North Atlantic Ocean and a 1,214 km border with Spain to the north and east.
-Portugal is home to over 10.7 million people.
+Located in south-western Europe, Portugal is bordered by the North Atlantic Ocean and Spain.
+In addition to the mainland, Portugal’s territory also includes the Autonomous Regions of the Azores and Madeira, two archipelagos located in the Atlantic Ocean.
+Portugal is home to 10.3 million people (2017).
 The capital of Portugal is Lisbon.

-Portugal has an Embassy in Canberra and a Consulate General in Sydney.
+Australia and Portugal have a good bilateral relationship.
+Portugal has an Embassy in Canberra and a Consulate-General in Sydney as well as Honorary Consulates in the Northern Territory, Queensland, South Australia, Victoria and Western Australia.
 Australia has an Embassy in Lisbon.

 Trade and investment

 The global economic crisis and the associated downturn in the Portuguese economy had a dramatic impact on Australian merchandise exports to Portugal, which more than halved to around $16.6 million in 2016.
 On the other hand, Portuguese exports to Australia have grown over the last three years, with merchandise exports totaling $208.7 million in 2016.

 Commercial interest between Australia and Portugal is growing, underlined by the opening of the Sydney office of the Portuguese trade and investment promotion agency AICEP Portugal Global in 2017.
 Australian investment in Portugal totaled $391 million in 2016 (including investments in mining, oil & gas, tourism, aviation services, renewables, information technology) while Portuguese investment in Australia amounted to $90 million.